apache/airflow/docs/security/api.rst

 `Basic username password authentication <https://tools.ietf.org/html/rfc7617 https://en.wikipedia.org/wiki/Basic_access_authentication>`_ is currently supported for the API.
-This works for users created through LDAP login or within Airflow DB using password.
+This works for users created through LDAP login or within Airflow Metadata DB using password.

 To enable basic authentication, set the following in the configuration: